 In addition to the fuels research, NASA's Langley Research Center conducted a structural loads measurement experiment that included having instrumented dummies occupy seats in the passenger cabin.
 The plane was also instrumented for a variety of other impact-survivability experiments, including new seat designs, flight data recorders, galley and stowage-bin attachments, cabin fireproof materials, and burn-resistant windows.

+Controlled Impact Demonstration instrumented test dummies installed in plane.
+NASA Photo.
 A series of 14 preliminary flights with safety pilots on board were flown to introduce the modified fuel incrementally into some of the fuel tanks and engines while engine performance was monitored.
 During the 14 flights, the Boeing 720 was controlled remotely by a pilot at a ground-based console for 16 hours and 22 minutes, including 10 takeoffs, 69 controlled landing approaches, and 13 landings on the abort runway.

 On the morning of Dec.
-1, 1984, the remotely controlled Boeing 720 transport took off from Edwards on the 15th and final flight in the program.
-The fuel tanks were filled with 76,000 pounds of the modified Jet-A fuel and all engines ran normally from start-up to impact during the nine-minute flight.
+1, 1984, the remotely controlled Boeing 720 transport took off from Edwards on the 15th and final flight in the project.
+The fuel tanks were filled with 76,000 lb of the modified Jet-A fuel and all engines ran normally from start-up to impact during the nine-minute flight.
 Flown by NASA research pilot Fitzhugh Fulton from the NASA Dryden Remotely Controlled Vehicle Facility, the airliner made a left-hand departure and climbed to an altitude of 2,300 feet.
 The flight plan called for the aircraft to touch down with its landing gear retracted on a specially prepared gravel runway on the east side of the dry lakebed.
 The intent was to have the 720 crash-land with its wings level exactly on the runway centerline, thus allowing the fuselage to remain intact as the wings were sliced open by eight steel posts cemented into the lakebed.

 The Boeing 720 began its descent with its landing gear retracted, with final approach along a roughly 3.8-degree glide slope.
 As the jetliner descended through the decision height of 150 feet above ground level, the aircraft was slightly to the right of the desired path, but appeared to have enough altitude for the remote pilot to maneuver it back to the centerline of the runway.
 Data acquisition systems had been activated, and the aircraft was committed to impact.

 The Controlled Impact Demonstration marked the end of FAA attempts to order airlines to use the anti-misting additive in fuel for airliners.
-Although proponents argued that the modified fuel prevented a hotter, more catastrophic fire during the test, FAA requirements for the additive were cancelled.
+Although proponents argued that the modified fuel prevented a hotter, more catastrophic fire during the test, FAA requirements for the additive were canceled.

 The demonstration underlined an often-overlooked aspect of aeronautical research.
 Although the small-scale ground tests had indicated that the anti-misting additive would be effective in reducing post-crash fires, the full-scale demonstration in a real-world flight environment showed that the modified anti-misting fuel was ineffective in reducing the propagation or intensity of fire.